gulley/atom-rot13/README.md

 # rot13 package

-A package to apply rot13 cipher to all selected ranges.
+A package to apply rot13 cipher to the entire buffer.
+No selection is required.